 Here is some more information about the new ABC test that AB5 applies: A) The person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.
-B) The person performs work that is outside the usual course of the hiring entity’s business.
+B) The person performs work outside the usual course of the hiring entity’s business.
 C) The person is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.
 Now note – ALL THREE MUST BE TRUE!